General Terms and Conditions

 f) Deliverable within 10 calendar days following the date on which they have been handed over to GLS France.
 In case of refused or undeliverable parcels for any reason whatsoever, such parcels could be immediately returned to the sender.

-g) For parcels sent to individuals, the mobile telephone number and email address of the recipient shall appear on the label and must be transmitted to GLS France by any electronic communication means accepted by GLS France.
+g) For parcels sent to individuals, the mobile telephone number and email address must be transmitted to GLS France by any electronic communication means accepted by GLS France.
 The Client shall be liable for all consequences, penalties and costs that may result from any failure to comply with one or more of the provisions of this article, in particular in case of deficient or inadequate packing, incorrect or illegible labelling (including incorrect or missing information) or wrong declarations.
 GLS France shall not be liable for any loss, damage or delay in delivery that may be attributable to a fault or omission of the Client and shall be entitled to compensation for any ensuing damages or costs, as the case may be.

 2/ STORAGE OF THE PARCELS